-Like all businesses, the Association has been adapting our ways of working following our experience of the COVID-19 pandemic and its impact.
-We have reviewed our working circumstances to ensure service delivery for customers whilst allowing flexibility for staff team members.
-Our reviewed arrangements are now our "normal".
-Our office is open to the public Mon - Friday (excluding public holidays and any additional specific days related to operations).
+As a community based housing association our priority is customer service and performance management.
+We continually review our working circumstances to ensure quality service delivery for customers and good performance outcomes whilst allowing flexibility for staff team members.
+Our office is open to the public and staffed Mon - Friday (excluding public holidays and any additional specific days related to operations).
 Our staff team, other than our estate caretakers due to the nature of their work, work flexibly from both the office and home.
+Everyone has the ability to work from our office 100% or mix their week with 60% working from the office and 40% working from home, with everyone required to work from the office most Wednesdays.
 Our arrangements are kept under review and updated as circumstances change.